oddluck/limnoria-plugins/Jeopardy/README.md

 ```
 hint
 ```
 Repeat the current hint.
 If game set for no hints, show blanked out answer.
+If timeout disabled reveal the next hint.

 ```
 skip